 Affordable accommodations make YMCA of the Rockies perfect for groups and families.

-From two- and three-bedroom cabins and vacation homes to lodge rooms that sleep up to six, an assortment of lodging options cater to parties of all sizes.
+From two- to five-bedroom cabins to lodge rooms that sleep up to six, an assortment of lodging options cater to parties of all sizes.
 Plus, amenities like select dog-friendly cabins, fully equipped kitchens and cozy fireplaces facilitate comfort and convenience.

 An extensive menu of special excursions allows visitors to experience all of the outdoor adventures Colorado is known for — without the hassle.